 Gently vacuum the surface of your mattress.
-If your vacuum cleaner has an upholstery attachment then put it to use, although a lightweight stick vacuum with plenty of attachments, like the Dyson Cyclone V10 Absolute, or one of the best handheld vacuums such as the Black & Decker Dustbuster, is perfect for this job.
+If your vacuum cleaner has an upholstery attachment then put it to use, although a lightweight stick vacuum (opens in new tab) with plenty of attachments, or one of the best handheld vacuums (opens in new tab) is perfect for this job.

 3. Steam clean (optional)